 We then continued by catching a number 27 service bus which dropped us opposite the ever-impressive indoor air-conditioned Bangkapi Mall, offering a welcome rest bite from the conditions before heading for our third mode of transport.

-We found three seats together towards the back a bit further round so we could have a good chat.
+We found three seats together towards the back, a bit further round, so we could have a good chat.
 Our side and the two ends began to fill up.
 The support when everyone sang or cheered in unison was most impressive.
-Three ultra sections were spread around leading the support.
+Three ultra sections were spread around, supporting the team.

 The game itself was short of action and attacking intent for such an important clash, being the final game in the group.
 Thailand had not capitalised on building their goal difference against the two weaker sides in the four-team group and now required a win to top the section and automatically qualify for the finals.

-The North Koreans looked a far better organised side and we all predicted that they weren’t about to be beaten.
-As the match went into the second half we were surprised and frustrated by the home side's tactics.
+The North Koreans looked like a far better organised side, and we all predicted that they weren’t about to be beaten.
+As the match went into the second half, we were surprised and frustrated by the home side's tactics.

-We had an inkling that we were missing something when Tom found out the news that Thailand had gone through as a best runner up.
-The news of earlier kick offs around Asia had obviously been passed onto the players on the pitch.
+We had an inkling that we were missing something when Tom found out the news that Thailand had gone through as the best runner-up.
+The news of earlier kick-offs around Asia had obviously been passed on to the players on the pitch.
 Fans leaving the stadium kept coming by.
 They’d stayed behind to celebrate.

 Steve and I finished off by jumping in a cab and ending proceedings with a couple of nightcaps outside our favourite Minburi bar, Sudtong Club, to round off an educational and great value-for-money outing.